HEALTHCARE COST & UTILIZATION PROJECT

 There are several resources available to validate your estimates from the nationwide databases.
 These include:

-• HCUP Diagnosis and Procedure Frequency Tables: These tables are available under the "Data Elements" section and include frequency distributions for ICD-9-CM and ICD-10-CM/PCS codes (individually and by grouped by clinical category including the Clinical Classification Software [CCS] for ICD-9-CM, Clinical Classifications Software Refined [CCSR] for ICD-10-CM/PCS, and diagnosis-related group [DRG]).
+• HCUP Diagnosis and Procedure Frequency Tables: These tables include frequency distributions for ICD-9-CM and ICD-10-CM/PCS codes (individually and by grouped by clinical category including the Clinical Classification Software [CCS] for ICD-9-CM, Clinical Classifications Software Refined [CCSR] for ICD-10-CM/PCS, and diagnosis-related group [DRG]).
 For the NASS, frequency distributions are available by Clinical Classifications Software (CCS) for Services and Procedures category.
+To access these tables, select the database from the Database Information page on the HCUP-US website, and navigate to the "Data Elements" section of the Database Documentation page.

 • HCUPnet: An online query system through which users can generate statistics and information on inpatient and emergency department care as well as population-based healthcare in counties.
 For the nationwide databases, national statistics are provided overall as well as by certain diagnosis and procedure classifications and for certain patient and hospital characteristics.
 At this time, statistics are not available in the ambulatory surgery setting.